open-electrons/.github/profile/README.md

 You have reached the open-electrons organization page.
 This is an attempt to provice a reference implementation to the OCPP Protocol, add layers and the whole ecosystem around e-mobility.

-I'm just startring out, if you are interested to collaborate, please feel free to drop me a message.
+I'm just startring out, if you are interested to collaborate, please feel free to drop me a message [here](https://github.com/joesan)

 <!--